Kieran-who/local-file-AI/README.md

 This will process files within the designated directory, adding file segments, files and folders into a vector database for search retrieval and generation

+This uses Weaviate's embedded client so no need to spin up a seperate DB.
+This is still marked by Weaviate as experimental

 # Get Started

 1. Update the config file